-The office staff also advises the Raider Programming Board (RPB).
+- The Student Involvement and Leadership staff also advise the Raider Programming Board (RPB).
 RPB is responsible for most of the student-initiated campus entertainment, including events that occur during Week of Welcome, Homecoming, Welcome Back Week, Little Sibs Weekend, Up 'Til Dawn, and Springfest.
+RPB also sponsors a Friday night Coffeehouse series, which showcases the talents of our own Mount Union Students. - Coordinated by RPB, the Mount Union After Hours program is designed to provide a late night weekend alternative for student social interaction.
+After Hours strives to give students activities while creating a fun and exciting atmosphere both on and off Mount Union's campus.